Medical Alert Fall Detection

 As a general rule, we recommend keeping a cellular fall detection pendant 6-12 inches away from your pacemaker or defibillator.
 This often means the device should be worn on the hip - the HOME & AWAY DUO is a good option for these folks.

 Individuals with pacemakers or defibrillator should review their pacemaker or defibrillator materials regarding interaction with batteries, magnets and cell phones, and take the same precautions the materials recommend for this device.

 All of our Fall Detection devices complies with Part 15 of FCC Rules and restrictions, including those for radiated emissions.

 How many medical alert fall detection buttons can I have?

 Some people have multiple members of the household who need protection (i.e. husband and wife).
 We can protect multiple people at the same residence, no extra charge for monitoring.
-The HOME Medical Alert System can accommodate up to 16 buttons.
+The HOME Medical Alert System can accommodate up to 16 fall detection devices for seniors.
 Just pay for the additional fall detection button if you need more than one.